-Software-Centric Threat Modeling:
+Four Approaches to Threat Modeling:

-This approach involves the design of the system and can be illustrated using software architecture diagrams such as data-flow diagrams (DFD), use case diagrams, or component diagrams.
+This approach involves the design of the system and can be illustrated using software architecture diagrams such as data flow diagrams (DFD), use case diagrams, or component diagrams.

-Using this approach to threat modeling, attack trees, attack graphs, or displaying patterns by which an asset can be attacked are generated.
-Security professionals often argue that this approach should not be classified as threat-modeling, but is simply the inevitable result of a software-centric design approach.
+Asset-centric approaches to threat modeling utilize attack trees, attack graphs, or through visually illustrating patterns by which an asset can be attacked.
+Security professionals often argue that such approaches to threat modeling should be classified as the inevitable result of a software-centric design approach.

 The attacker-centric approach also uses tree diagrams.
-Key elements of this approach include focusing on the specific goals of an attacker, the various considerations related to the system upon which the attack could be perpetrated, along with its software and assets, how the attack could be carried out, and finally, a means to detect or mitigate such an attack.
-An analyst may also list and analyze related attack patterns or approaches to make these same determinations.
+Key elements of this approach include focusing on the specific goals of an attacker, the various considerations related to the system upon which the attack could be perpetrated along with its software and assets, how the attack could be carried out, and finally, a means to detect or mitigate such an attack.
+An analyst may also list related attack patterns or approaches to make these same determinations.

 An example would be an attack to obtain information from a backend database.
 The considerations would be to ensure that a database is being used at the backend, along with the means to enter database queries as input, and finally avoiding detection and prevention mechanisms.
 The approach would be specific SQL Injection commands for the database identified, or the potential use of tools by which the exploitation process could be automated.

 The traditional three approaches to threat modeling each have their merit.
 However, they yield an incomplete threat picture, from which CISOs and other stakeholders would be challenged to develop an end-to-end security policy in today’s highly interconnected cyber ecosystem.

 A more comprehensive approach is Threat-Centric.
 The threat-centric approach begins with three basic points of reference: